ekernf01/rlookc/vignettes/vignette_calibration.md

 ![](vignette_calibration_files/figure-markdown_github/unnamed-chunk-9-1.png)

-The conservative action to take is to use exact dupes of the data for any observations you think don’t fit the model for P(X).
+The conservative action to take is to use exact dupes of the data for any observations do not fit the model for P(X).
 This will restore exchangeability, possibly with a loss of power.

 ``` r
 good_knockoffs_outlier_dupe = good_knockoffs